-There are thousands of reports and metrics in the world of web analytics today but my quest is to find 5 key reports that add real insight i.e. has an actionable outcome.
-This post explores 5 awesome analytics reports and discusses the incredible insight you can get out of it to measure website performance.
+There are thousands of reports and metrics in the world of web analytics today but my quest is to find 5 key reports that add real insight, by which I mean lend themselves clearly to an actionable outcome.
+Here I discuss 5 awesome analytics reports and the incredible insight you can get out of them to measure website performance.

-What I love about click density analysis is that it simplifies all the complexities with web analytics metrics and provides actionable insights for a website owner.
+What I love about in-page analysis is that it simplifies all the complexities with web analytics metrics and provides visual insights for a website owner to consider and action.
 It shows you what links are being clicked the most in comparison to links that you want visitors to click.
-Click density analysis shows the gains and losses by segmenting out people who click and convert as opposed to those that don’t convert.
+Click density shows the gains and losses by segmenting out people who click and convert as opposed to those that don’t convert.

 Within Google Analytics (GA) you can gather insight into how long it takes for visitors to discover key pages on your site using metrics such as average time on a page.
 If it takes too long there might be scope for concern regarding the navigational structure of your site.

 You can also create a goal that measures anyone who spends more than ‘X’ amount of time or sees more than ‘Y’ number of pages on a site.
 This goal would effectively capture visitor attention or acknowledgement.
 This is a deeper insight into customer behaviour regardless of whether it leads to a purchase because we are now capturing a segment of visitors who are more aware of our brand.

 The primary aim is to observe the density of clicks and track visitor behaviour at the next stage in the funnel path i.e. what does the visitor do next?
 Heatmaps can be a more visual way of displaying click density as shown below in (Figure 1).

 Figure 1 – ClickTale heatmap showing click density and mouse hovers

 Shows you where your visitors are coming from.